 1. Inserting page breaks between parts and/or chapters (and including ornamental breaks)

-Use an ornamental break to signify a change of location, time, or narrator.
+Using an ornamental break to signify a change of location, time, or narrator also helps.
 Vellum software has its own inbuilt options for these.
 In the Word manuscript, as long as ornamental breaks are shown as three asterisks (***), the software will recognise them.
 They can then easily be changed to the author’s preference during the formatting stage.

 2. Not indenting/specific margins/spacing/page numbers